-Unfortunately, just about everyone knows someone who has, is or will soon be going through a divorce.
-Your mate won’t always get this advice from his lawyer, so here’s our five top tips to help you help your best mate if he or she is unfortunate enough to go through one.
+Unfortunately, just about everyone knows someone who has, is or will go through a divorce.
+Your mate won’t always get this advice from his lawyer, so here’s our top five tips to help your mate through this difficult time.

 It’s about the kids